-- Thick wheat noodles.
-I recommend using wheat noodles as their dense texture works well to hold up the sauce, packing each noodle with flavor.
-Knife cut noodles like the one I’ve pictured above works best with this recipe.
+- Thick wheat noodles: I recommend using wheat noodles as their dense texture works well to hold up the sauce, packing each noodle with flavor.
+Knife-cut noodles such as the one pictured above work best with this recipe.

-- Green onion and minced garlic for the aromatics.
+- Green onion + garlic: for the aromatics.

 Some optional toppings could be your choice of ground meat, tofu, onions, mushrooms, julienned carrots, or blanched greens such as bok choy or Chinese broccoli.
 You may need to increase the amount of sauce based on your extra toppings, so please keep that in mind.